 This idea would also suit those who’re happy to have different kinds of needles together.
 Organize your DPNS, circulars, and straights into one bag.

 The size of the ziplock bag depends on how many needles you have.
-You can pop the bags on a shelf or keep them in a drawer or a large bag/tote.
+Pop the bags on a shelf, in a drawer or a large bag/tote.

 Interchangeable Knitting Needles

-The beauty about Interchangeable sets is they often come in a case You can usually fit some notions in the case too.
-If you didn’t like the case, I’d highly recommend a Needle Clutch.
+The beauty about Interchangeable sets is they often have a case.
+You usually fit notions in the case too.
+If you didn’t like the case, I recommend a Needle Clutch.

 Circular Knitting Needles

-Here are some rather ingenious circular knitting needle storage ideas.
+Here are ingenious circular knitting needle storage ideas.

 A three-ring binder with page protectors works well for circulars too.
-Set it up, so the same cable lengths are together in a section.
-Then have those cable lengths organized in the same size, and they’d go into their page protector.
+The same cable lengths are together in a section.
+Have those cable lengths organized in the same size, and they’d go into their page protector.

-A simple idea is to store your circulars in the packaging they came in.
-Keeping them separate and protected.
+A simple idea is to store your circulars in the packaging they came in in a hanging organizer.
+Keep them protected.

-There you go, lots of knitting needle storage ideas to help you organize your stash.
-With your collection all neat and organized, happy knitting days ahead!
+There you go, knitting needle storage ideas to organize your stash.
+With your collection neat, happy knitting days ahead!

-If you have any tips you want to share, I’d love to hear about them.
+Have tips you want to share?
+I’d love to hear them.